Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ```

-Given that the first argument to the call `_.avector.add`  is` null`, a new container is created.
-The container has an input argument type.
-It is used to record the result of adding two vectors `srcVector1` and` srcVector2`.
-It records the result.
+Because the first argument of the call `_.avector.add`  is `null`, a new container is created for the result.
+The container gets type of the input argument `Array`.
+It is used to write down the result of adding two vectors `srcVector1` and` srcVector2`.

-The same convention applies to all adapters and all routines of the `MathVector` module.
+The same convention applies to all adapters and all routines of the module `MathVector`.

 ### Advantage of using adapters

-Since an adapter is an implementation of an abstract interface, it can be any implementation.
-Changing the vector implementation will not affect the vector algorithms.
+The vector adapter is an abstract interface that has many very different implementation.
+Changing the implementation will not affect algorithms on vectors.
+You may implement your own implementation of vector adapter, and algorithms implemented in the module will stay applicable to your implementation.
+That's the flexibility of vector adapters.

+Another strength of using vector adapters is an application [zero-copy principle](https://en.wikipedia.org/wiki/Zero-copy) of programming on practice.
+Thanks to vector adapter, there is no need to copy memory from a binary file to apply some math to its content.
+You specify adapters and call algorithms, you need, passing adapters as arguments.
+No copy happens.

 ### Adapter from range

-Let's say there is a large typed `Float32` buffer `buffer1` in length in gigabytes and a second buffer `buffer2` in length in megabytes.
+Let's say there is a large typed `Float32` buffer `buffer1` in one-gigabyte size and a second buffer `buffer2` one-megabyte length.
 Somewhere in the first buffer, with some offset, a vector is hidden.
 We interpret the entire second buffer as a vector.
-How to multiply the first vector by the second while saving the result in the first buffer?
+How to multiply the first vector by the second and save the result in the first buffer?

 ```js